greatislander/c2lc-project-website/src/resources/weavly-for-users-with-low-vision.md

 ### Glare

-* Modify position of the device to control light reflection and minimize glare.
+* Light reflection can reduce visibility of the screen.
+To minimize glaze, modify position of the device to control and reduce light reflection.
-* Adjust brightness levels of the device and the room in general.
+* Adjust brightness levels of the device and the room in general can reduce opportunity for contrast and glare.
-* Clean surfaces of device.
+* Cleaning surfaces of device from dirt and dust build-up increase screen clarity.